History of Horsham Park

 Park House: The beginning (1701)

-1701 – John Wicker builds Park House around the core of a medieval burgage house known as ‘Cockmans’, which had been struck by lightning and badly damaged that summer.
-Park House is now a Grade II* listed building.
+1701 – John Wicker builds Park House (now a Grade II listed building) around the core of a medieval burgage house known as ‘Cockmans’, which had been struck by lightning and badly damaged that summer.

 1800s – Robert Hurst purchases Park House, its garden, and the surrounding parkland following the enclosure of Horsham Common in 1813.